France Detains Senior Military Officer Suspected Of Spying - UrduPoint

 France Detains Senior Military Officer Suspected Of Spying

-Paris, (UrduPoint / Pakistan Point News - 30th Aug, 2020 ) :A senior French military officer stationed at a NATO base has been indicted and jailed on suspicion of spying for Russia, local media and sources said on Sunday.
+Paris, (UrduPoint / Pakistan Point News - 31st Aug, 2020 ) :A senior French military officer stationed at a NATO base has been indicted and detained on suspicion of spying for Russia, local media and legal sources said on Sunday.

+The reports were at least partially confirmed by French Defence Minister Florence Parly.

 The French government confirmed it was investigating a senior military officer over a "security breach".

-"What I can confirm is that a senior officer is facing legal proceedings for a security breach," Defence Minister Florence Parly told Europe 1 radio, CNews and Les Echos newspaper.
+"What I can confirm is that a senior officer is facing legal proceedings for a security breach," Parly told Europe 1 radio, CNews and Les Echos newspaper.

+She added that the French authorities had taken "all necessary protective measures" to ensure that the justice system can now do its job without compromising state secret.

 She gave no further details.

+The French armed forces ministry said it had offered its "full cooperation" on the matter to the judicial authorities.

-The judicial source said the officer had been indicted and jailed on charges involving "intelligence with a foreign power that undermines the fundamental interests of the nation".
+The legal source said the officer had been indicted and taken into custody on charges involving "intelligence with a foreign power that undermines the fundamental interests of the nation".

 He is being prosecuted for "delivering information to a foreign power", "collecting information harming the fundamental interests of the nation with a view to delivering them to a foreign power" and "compromising the secrecy of national defence", the source said.